 We look at some of the good, bad and surprising facts about aquaculture to give you a better understanding of the practice as a whole.

-With the demand for sustainable sources of food growing each day, aquaculture is an industry that is seeing tremendous growth.
-There are both pros and cons to the practice, but if done correctly, aquaculture will be a sustainable and reliable source of seafood for years to come.
+With the demand for responsible sources of food growing each day, aquaculture is an industry that is seeing tremendous growth.
+There are both pros and cons to the practice, but if done correctly, aquaculture will be a responsible and reliable source of seafood for years to come.

 Feature Image: NOAA’s National Ocean Service